 Democrats Intensify Calls For Potential Impeachment Over Whistleblower Complaint

-Ahead of a week where President Trump will have his first face-to-face meeting with the Ukrainian president, Democratic calls for investigation of Trump's communications with Ukraine have intensified.
+Ahead of a week when President Trump will have his first face-to-face meeting with the Ukrainian president, Democratic calls for investigation of Trump's communications with Ukraine have intensified.

 Acting Director of National Intelligence Joseph Maguire has agreed to testify in open session before the House Intelligence Committee on Thursday about a whistleblower complaint that the intelligence community inspector general has deemed "credible and urgent."
-Multiple news outlets have reported that the complaint concerned Trump's communications with Ukraine.
+Multiple news outlets have reported that the complaint concerns Trump's communications with Ukraine.

-Trump urged Ukrainian president Volodymyr Zelensky to investigate Joe Biden's son Hunter "about eight times" in a July phone call, according to reporting in the Wall Street Journal.
+Trump urged Ukrainian President Volodymyr Zelensky to investigate Joe Biden's son Hunter "about eight times" in a July phone call, according to reporting in the Wall Street Journal.
 House Democrats are also investigating whether that pressure coincided with the withholding of military aid from Ukraine.

-The Trump administration approved $250 million in military aid to Ukraine earlier this month, but lawmakers on both sides of the aisle had expressed concern about the administration's delay in approving that money.
+The Trump administration approved $250 million in military aid to Ukraine this month, but lawmakers on both sides of the aisle had expressed concern about the administration's delay in approving that money.

 The Trump administration has doubled down on its insistence that Trump did nothing wrong, but the allegations about Trump's requests of Ukrainian leadership have led some Democrats to reaffirm calls for impeachment.

-"By failing to act, Congress is complicit in Trump's latest attempt to solicit foreign interference to aid him in US elections," presidential candidate Elizabeth Warren wrote on Twitter Friday.
+"By failing to act, Congress is complicit in Trump's latest attempt to solicit foreign interference to aid him in US elections," presidential candidate Elizabeth Warren tweeted on Friday.
 "Do your constitutional duty and impeach the president."

-House Intelligence committee chairman Adam Schiff (D-Calif.) told CNN Sunday that he has previously been hesitant to advocate for impeaching President Trump.
-Schiff said he thinks it's important to make clear to the public that impeachment is something Democrats pursued "reluctantly."
+House Intelligence Committee Chairman Adam Schiff (D-Calif.) told CNN on Sunday that he has previously been hesitant to advocate for impeaching Trump.
+Schiff said he thinks it's important to make clear to the public that impeachment is something Democrats pursue "reluctantly."

 But Schiff said if Trump did pressure Ukraine into investigating a political opponent, impeachment could be appropriate.